oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 Select “PHI and non-PHI”.
 A text field will appear.
 Note the affected fields that were changed, but do not disclose PHI.
 These comments will appear in the case history and be viewable by all users.
 These comments will assist Accessioners, Laboratory and Sign Out users to review and correct the requested changes.
 Submit.
 #.
 The status of the requisition will change to “Reopened”.
 #.
 Revise affected PHI and non-PHI fields within the requisition, attest, and submit.
 The status state of the requisition will change from to status “Submitted”.
-You will receive an email confirming the changes.
 #.
 If desired, you can download the requisition.
 Select the study requisition and from the “Actions” column, select “Download Requisition” for your records.
 As a requisitioner, this PDF will contain PHI.
 Prior requisition form versions are available in the requisition case history.

 Note, an email will be sent advising to ship samples, this may be ignored.

 Laboratory users will update the draft clinical report, and a revised clinical report will be issued.

+.. _phi-reject:

 Editing PHI on a Rescinded Clinical Report After Sign Out User Rejection
 =========================================================================